 Although the new classification results are apparently reasonable, they should be interpreted with care.
-Our current understanding of R{FN} contradicts the classification of rural sites as VOC-limited.
+Our current understanding of $R{FN}$ contradicts the classification of rural sites as VOC-limited.
 Despite the theoretical and observational evidence (i.e., Souri et al.,2020), the classification of regimes based on a single transition line is not yet well-established.
 Schroder et al. (2017) used regionally varying transition ranges.
 Moreover, (a) the number of observations and (b) the systematic and retrieval errors can affect the estimations and classifications.
-These findings are expected to contribute to the ongoing discussion about the effectiveness of R{FN} .
+These findings are expected to contribute to the ongoing discussion about the effectiveness of $R{FN}$ .
 However, the results support the idea of a regionally varying transition range.

-3.1.3.2 R{FN} profiles
+3.1.3.2 $R{FN}$ profiles

-- Figure 6 shows the seasonal mean R{FN} profiles at the three sites.
-Only the profiles during the high O_3 - 525 concentrations at the sites (i.e., March at Phimai, May at Pantnagar, and February at Chiba) are shown. - The R{FN} values are likely increase with height because of the lower vertical gradient of NO2, than that of - 527 HCHO (Fig.4).
-It is particularly interesting that, the R{FN} values are similar in the 1-2 km height under - 528 biomass burning conditions, suggesting a small variation in the HCHO loss rate in the particular layer.
-At - both sites, the HCHO concentration at 1.5 km is about 3 ppbv.
-At Chiba, a considerable amount of NO2 - in the higher layers increases the ratio up to 2 km height.
-Beyond 2 km, the ratio variation at all sites is - opposite that found for the surface.
-The gradient issue of R{FN} has been discussed explicitly by Jin et al. - 532 (2017).
-They proposed a conversion factor to account for gradient differences in the surface and column- - derived R{FN} values, estimating the conversion factor from the model simulated surface and column - abundances of NO2 and HCHO.
-We adopt the method reported by Jin et al. (2017) for this study using - 535 the CHASER simulated NO2 and HCHO concentrations and vertical columns. - First, CHASER simulated near-surface NO2 and HCHO concentrations were converted to number - density.
+- Figure 6 shows the seasonal mean $R{FN}$ profiles at the three sites.
+Only the profiles during the high $O_3$ 524 concentrations at the sites (i.e., March at Phimai, May at Pantnagar, and February at Chiba) are shown.
+525 526 The $R{EN}$ values are likely increase with height because of the lower vertical gradient of NO2, than that of HCHO (Fig.4).
+It is particularly interesting that, the $R{FN}$ values are similar in the 1-2 km height under 527 528 biomass burning conditions, suggesting a small variation in the HCHO loss rate in the particular layer.
+At both sites, the HCHO concentration at 1.5 km is about 3 ppbv.
+At Chiba, a considerable amount of NO2 529 in the higher layers increases the ratio up to 2 km height.
+Beyond 2 km, the ratio variation at all sites is 530 opposite that found for the surface.
+The gradient issue of $R{FN}$ has been discussed explicitly by Jin et al. 531 (2017).
+They proposed a conversion factor to account for gradient differences in the surface and column-532 derived $R{FN}$ values, estimating the conversion factor from the model simulated surface and column 533 - First, CHASER simulated near-surface NO2 and HCHO concentrations were converted to number density.
 The effective boundary layer height (E) (Halla et al., 2011; Jin et al., 2017) was estimated.